As reported exclusively by Rolling Stone AU/NZ, Australian fans have finally received the long-awaited dates for the Oasis’ 2025 reunion tour.

 Asked about the global outpouring of grief after Princess Diana’s shock death, Noel quipped: “The woman’s dead.
 Shut up.
 Get over it.”
 He went on to criticise the public’s reaction as “an outpouring of guilt, not sympathy.”
 It certainly didn’t help that when the beloved royal died, The People controversially ran a split headline on Diana and Dodi’s passing next to a giant photo of Noel’s mooning the paps.)

-Later, during an Aussie television interview, Noel made his thoughts on the Cathay Pacific flight fiasco loud and clear.
+Later, during in an interview, Noel made his thoughts on the Cathay Pacific flight fiasco loud and clear.
 Dripping with arrogance as he waved his Platinum American Express card around on-camera, the rocker declared, “This could buy you the airplanes we get thrown off.”

 He added that they weren’t done causing a hurricane of chaos across the globe.
 “Talking about upping the ante, when we get to South America, we’re going to set fire to some bastard rainforests as well, man.
 Fucking trees.
 Getting in the way of all the parking lots.”